bonitasoft/bonita-doc/md/bonitaversioning.md

 ## Product Versions

 Bonita follows the usual semantic versioning X.Y.z:
-* X being the major version number.
+* X is the major version number.
 The major version changes when non-backward compatible changes are implemented
-* Y being the minor version number.
+* Y is the minor version number.
 The minor version changes when backward compatible features are added.
-A minor version is released every 6 month to improve continuously Bonita
+A minor version is released every 6 months to improve continuously Bonita
-* z being hte maintenance version number.
-Maintenances version contain fixes.
-Maintenance versions are released every month between two minor version for the current minor version.
+* z being the maintenance version number.
+The maintenance versions contain fixes.
+Maintenance versions are released every month between two minor versions for the current minor version.

 ## Artifact version

-In addition to the product version each artifact has model version.
+In addition to the product version, each artifact has a model version.
 This model version is used to determine if the corresponding artifact is compatible with the development suite (Studio & UI Designer).
-If the artifact are not compatible then either the artifact is migrated (when the model version lower than development suite version) or you will have to upgrade your develoment suite.
+If the artifacts are not compatible then either the artifact is migrated (when the model version lower than the development suite version) or you will have to upgrade your development suite.

 The following artifacts have model versions:
 * Diagrams